 Made for Queen Elisabeth in the 1920s, this tiara was given to Queen Astrid to mark the birth of her third child in 1934.
 After her death, it was worn by her husband’s second wife, Princess Lilian, in the 1950s and given to Dona Paola Ruffo di Calabria when she married the aforementioned third child, Prince Albert of Belgium, in 1959.
 This was Princess Paola’s most worn tiara.
 Even after becoming Queen Paola in 1993, she continued to wear it for all but the grandest events.
 In 1999, she lent it to her daughter-in-law, now Queen Mathilde, to wear at her wedding.
 She also lent it to Elisabetta Rosboch von Wolkenstein when she married her grandson in 2014.
 In 2016, Queen Paola lent the Diamond Bandeau to her daughter, Princess Astrid, for the first time.

 Queen Fabiola’s Spanish Wedding Gift Tiara

 Given as a wedding gift to Doña Fabiola de Mora y Aragón, from then Spanish Dictator Generalissimo Franco, the Spanish Wedding Gift Tiara can be worn in two different configurations and as a necklace.
-It has interchangeable emerald, ruby, and tourmaline centers.
+It has interchangeable emerald, ruby, and aquamarine centres.
 Queen Fabiola’s grandest Tiara, it worn throughout her tenure as Queen and also in her widowhood.
 The Tiara is thought to have passed to King Philippe and Queen Mathilde, but remains unworn.
 Many think Queen Mathilde is waiting for an appropriately grand event to made the debut.

 For more information, check out last year’s Belgian Tiara events.